African American–Jewish relations: Commercial and residential relations

-Despite this, the incendiary title and language earned him accusations of antisemitism.
+Despite his expression of this sentiment, the incendiary title and language of the essay earned him accusations of antisemitism.
 In his response, "Negroes Are Anti-Semitic Because They Want a Scapegoat; A Reply to James Baldwin", Robert Gordis described Baldwin's essay as "a passionate justification of Negro anti-Semitism."
 Later, Rabbi Samuel Silver said of Baldwin, "Like other Negro extremists, he has allowed his hostility to whites to run into extra-hostility to Jews, despite the fact that Jews were among the leaders of those championing the cause of the Negro."

 Terrence L. Johnson and Jacques Berlinerblau have argued that Baldwin's intent was to take aim at "racial capitalism".
 Baldwin would write other accounts of Jews that were similarly sympathetic and which would clarify that his target was "not Jews", but the capitalist systems that exploited Black people:

 The first white man I ever saw was the Jewish manager who arrived to collect the rent, and he collected the rent because he did not own the building.
 I never, in fact, saw any of the people who owned any of the buildings in which we scrubbed and suffered for so long, until I was a grown man and famous.
 None of them were Jews.
 And I was not stupid: the grocer and the druggist were Jews, for example, and they were very very nice to me, and to us...
 I knew a murderer when I saw one, and the people who were trying to kill me were not Jews.

 Like Baldwin, Martin Luther King Jr. suggested that some black antisemitism arose from the tensions of landlord-tenant relations.
-He acknowledged "irrational statements" made against Jews by Black people, blaming them on the dire situation of Black people in areas like Chicago:
+He acknowledged the fact that "irrational statements" were made against Jews by Black people, blaming them on the dire situation of Black people in areas like Chicago:

 When we were working in Chicago, we had numerous rent strikes on the West Side, and it was unfortunately true that, in most instances, the persons we had to conduct these strikes against were Jewish landlords...
 We were living in a slum apartment owned by a Jew and a number of others, and we had to have a rent strike.
 We were paying $94 for four run-down, shabby rooms, and .... we discovered that whites ... were paying only $78 a month.
 We were paying 20 percent tax.

 The Negro ends up paying a color tax, and this has happened in instances where Negroes actually confronted Jews as the landlord or the storekeeper.
 The irrational statements that have been made are the result of these confrontations.